groupon/sparklint/README.md

 * Package: `package`
 * Perform task (e.g, test) foreach spark version `foreachSparkVersion test`
 * Publish to sonatype staging `foreachSparkVersion publishSigned`
+* Build docker image to local `docker`
+    - Snapshot version will be tagged as latest
+    - Release version will be tagged as the version number
+* Publish existing docker image `dockerPublish`
+* Build and publish docker image at the same time `dockerBuildAndPublish`